-Consider a triple $(\mathcal{M},q,\varphi)$, where $\varphi$ is formula of $\ATL^k$.
-By the proof of Proposition \ref{the: unbounded determinacy}, there exists a B\"{u}chi game BG such that Eloise wins the unbounded evaluation game $\mathcal{G}(\mathcal{M},q,\varphi)$ if the player 2 wins BG from the state of BG that corresponds to the beginning position of the evaluation game.
+Consider a triple $(\mathcal{M},q,\varphi)$, where $\varphi\in\ATL^k$.
+By the proof of Proposition \ref{the: unbounded determinacy}, there exists a B\"{u}chi game BG such that Eloise wins the unbounded evaluation game $\mathcal{G}(\mathcal{M},q,\varphi)$ iff she wins BG from the state of BG that corresponds to the beginning position of the evaluation game.
 We then observe that since we are considering $\ATL^k$ for a \emph{fixed} $k$, the domain size of each truth function $T$ used in the evaluation game is at most $k$, and thus the number of positions in $\mathcal{G}(\mathcal{M},q,\varphi)$ is \emph{polynomial} in the size of the input $(\mathcal{M},q,\varphi)$.
-(Check Remark~\ref{remark} for all the information that should be encoded in a position in \emph{bounded} evaluation games; here we only use the simpler unbounded games.)
+(Cf. Remark~\ref{remark} for all the information that should be encoded in a position in \emph{bounded} evaluation games; here we only use the simpler unbounded games.)
 Thus also the size of BG is polynomial in the input size.

-We note that in order to avoid blow-ups, it is essential that the maximum domain size $k$ of truth functions $T$ is fixed.
+We note that, in order to avoid blow-ups, it is essential that the maximum domain size $k$ of truth functions $T$ is fixed.
 We also note---as mentioned already in \cite{AHK02}---that the number of transitions in $\mathcal{M}$ is not bounded by the square of the number of states of $\mathcal{M}$.
-In fact, already because we impose no limit on the number of actions (other than finiteness) in $\mathcal{M}$, the number of transitions in relation to states is arbitrary.
+In fact, because we impose no limit (other than finiteness) on the number of actions in $\mathcal{M}$, the number of transitions in relation to states is arbitrary.
 However, this is no problem to us since an explicit encoding of $\mathcal{M}$---which lists all transitions explicitly---is part of the input to the model checking problem.
 Since B\"{u}chi games can be solved in $\mathrm{PTIME}$, the claim follows. \end{proof}

 \vcut{ Note that the above proof provides more than just a reduction of unbounded evaluation games on finite models to B\"{u}chi games.
 It shows that such evaluation games essentially \emph{are} B\"{u}chi games. }